-Moreover, the halakhic principle of אין איסור חל על איסור, one act is not punishable for more than one prohibition, would tend to rule out an accretion of bans (there are exceptions, as when the acts are simultaneous).
-For example, if a non-kosher species (such as a pig) were slaughtered in a non-kosher fashion, then a Jew who ate the meat would be punishable only for eating the forbidden species, not also for eating meat lacking shehitah (kosher slaughter).
+Moreover, the halakhic principle of אין איסור הל על איסור, one act is not punishable for more than one prohibition, would tend to rule out an accretion of bans (there are exceptions, as when the acts are simultaneous).29 For example, if a non-kosher species (such as a pig) were slaughtered in a non-kosher fashion, then a Jew who ate the meat would be punishable only for eating the forbidden species, not also for eating meat lacking shehitah (kosher slaughter).
 In our case, if the species is kosher, and the cells are not from inherently forbidden fat or blood, then the active prohibition would be against eating flesh from a live animal.

-With many halakhic food prohibitions-such as on mixing meat and milk, and hametz during Pesah-the ban covers not only eating the food, but also הואה, benefiting from owning it.
+With many halakhic food prohibitions-such as on mixing meat and milk, and hametz during Pesah-the ban covers not only eating the food, but also הנאה, benefiting from owning it.
 However, the limb ban is limited at b.
 Pesahim 22b to eating because of the comparison to blood.
 Deut.
-12:23 emphasizes רֵק חָלָהְי אֲכֹל הַדָּם, "but make sure that you do not eat the blood," which is understood by the rabbis to imply permission of benefit.
-In addition, the verse in Exodus speaks of throwing such food to the dogs (possibly one's own pets), which may indicate that flesh from a living animal may be used so long as a person does not eat it.
+12:23 emphasizes ביק לְכָלְתִי אֲכֹל הָדָם, "but make sure that you do not eat the blood," which is understood by the rabbis to imply permission of benefit.30 In addition, the verse in Exodus speaks of throwing such food to the dogs (possibly one's own pets), which may indicate that flesh from a living animal may be used so long as a person does not eat it.31 hand or leg.
+Another type of "limb" is actually an organ which is entirely "flesh," such as the tongue, spleen, kidney etc. The limb ban seems to apply only when the entire limb is removed.
+Some say that to elicit punishment, the entire limb must be eaten, but the halakhah sets a minimum for Jews at consumption of an olive's bulk of any part before liability is established.